dabjulmaros/YARA/README.md

 - Simple UI that doesnt make me want to pull my eyes out
 - Videos, images, text post, and iframe all are being rendered

+As to why I'm using Electron for this application and not deploying it in a site somewhere...
+I wanted to use YARA as the name, and by being an electron app I can use app as tha A :).

 # Made using: Sveltekit + Electron